 How To Pick The Best Loan Officer Tip #1

 I don’t care what it is I’m shopping for, but the moment I come across someone who starts to get pushy with me during the sales process – I check-out mentally.
 More often than not, I simply walk away from whatever I was considering buying, as I can’t stand someone trying to force my hand.
-I’m assuming you have had similar experiences where sales people who otherwise would have had a sale from you blew it the moment they started to get pushy and tried to pressure you with fast talking sales techniques?
+I’m assuming you have had similar experiences where salespeople who otherwise would have had a sale from you blew it the moment they started to get pushy and tried to pressure you with fast-talking sales techniques?

 Yep, that drives me nuts, and I always give this as the first warning sign to look for in a loan officer.
 Why?
 Because this is your first sign of what I like to call “commission breath”.
-It means the primary thing on their mind is not how to help you, or get you the best loan that will fit your needs.
+It means the primary thing on their mind is not how to help you or get you the best loan that will fit your needs.
 But rather how to get you to sign on the dotted line right here, right now.
 Not a good combination when dealing with something so important!
 So look for that high pressure, pushy approach, and slick sales techniques… Then scribble their name from consideration! (immensely satisfying!)

 How To Pick The Best Loan Officer Tip #2

 So item #1 on the list is a perfect lead-in for item #2 which is: Does the loan officer you are considering take the process of providing you education regarding the loan process seriously?
 As mentioned earlier, this is a large investment for you – A good loan officer will take the time to make sure you are informed every step of the way.
-A crappy lender however, could care less and just wants you to hurry up and make a decision so you can sign the paperwork!
+A crappy lender, however, could care less and just wants you to hurry up and make a decision so you can sign the paperwork!
 One way you can get an idea of how seriously a lender does/doesn’t take the education process is to look at his/her website.

 Is the information specific to your area, and the type of loans you’re considering?
-Or does the site just read like every other mortgage site out there, signalling that it was likely just a canned, template that was purchased and thrown on the web just so they could say: “Look!
+Or does the site just read like every other mortgage site out there, signaling that it was likely just a canned, template that was purchased and thrown on the web just so they could say: “Look!
 I have a site too”! – I’m hoping that as you read this, you can tell that I take my job of helping home buyers and borrowers very seriously.
 It’s my responsibility to make sure you are well informed, and that pros and cons are pointed out every step of the way.
 This is what should shine through, even on the website if the loan officer cared enough to put forth the effort.

 If you still can’t tell by looking at the site, why not a quick conversation with him/her and see what your gut tells you?
 Ask yourself after the conversation if you were left feeling well informed and comfortable?
 Or did you leave feeling a bit stressed out, or even frustrated?
 (In some cases you may feel like “meh” is the only way to describe how you feel – That’s not a good sign either!)